AhmedDevEG/NetFlow/README.md

 **Q:** Can I use NetFlow on multiple devices?
 **A:** **Currently no**, it works only for Windows users.
 ---

-## 🌐 Community

-- ⭐ Star the project to show your support
-- 📝 Share issues and pull requests with clear descriptions

----

 ## 📄 License

 This project is licensed under: [Add license here]